Quantum reverse hypercontractivity: its tensorization and application to strong converses: Tensorization

 \begin{corollary} Let $\dim \cH=2$ and $\sigma\in \cD_+(\cH)$.
 For any $\sigma$-reversible primitive Lindblad generator $\cL$ we have

-\end{corollary} This corollary is a non-commutative version of Corollary A.4 of~\cite{DSC96} and gives a stronger bound comparing to Corollary 6 of \cite{TPK14}.
+where $s_{\min}(\sigma)$ denotes the minimal eigenvalue of $\sigma$. \end{corollary} This corollary is a non-commutative version of Corollary A.4 of~\cite{DSC96} and gives a stronger bound compared to Corollary 6 of \cite{TPK14}.
 It would be interesting to compare this corollary with the result of King~\cite{King14} who generalized the hypercontractivity inequalities of~\cite{MO10} for the unital qubit depolarizing channel to all unital qubit quantum Markov semigroups.
-Here, having a bound on the 2-log-Sobolev constant of the $\sigma$-reversible generalized qubit depolarizing channel (and its tensorization property), we derive a bound on the 2-log-Sobolev constant of all qubit $\sigma$-reversible semigroups.
+Here, having a bound on the 2-log-Sobolev constant of the $\sigma$-reversible generalized qubit depolarizing channel (and its tensorization property), we derive a bound on the 2-log-Sobolev constant of all qubit $\sigma$-reversible QMS.